redhat-cop/openshift-management/jobs/README.md

 ### LDAP Group Synchronization

-The [cronjob-ldap-group-sync.yml](cronjob-ldap-group-sync.yml) facilitates routine [LDAP Group Synchronization](https://docs.openshift.com/container-platform/latest/install_config/syncing_groups_with_ldap.html) synchronize groups defined in an LDAP store with OpenShift's internal group storage facility.
+The [cronjob-ldap-group-sync.yml](cronjob-ldap-group-sync.yml) and [cronjob-ldap-group-sync-secure.yml](cronjob-ldap-group-sync-secure.yml) templates facilitate routine [LDAP Group Synchronization](https://docs.openshift.com/container-platform/latest/install_config/syncing_groups_with_ldap.html), synchronizing groups defined in an LDAP directory with OpenShift's internal group storage facility.

-This template makes several assumptions about your LDAP architecture and intentions of your group sync process, and is meant to showcase a common use case seen in the field.
+These template makes several assumptions about your LDAP architecture and intentions of your group sync process, and is meant to showcase common use cases seen in the field.
 It will likely need further updating to accommodate other sync strategies or LDAP architectures.

 In this case, we use a top level group to designate all users and groups that will have access to OpenShift.
 We then create child groups to designate users who should have certain capabilities in OpenShift.
 A sample tree structure might look like: